12 Ecommerce Marketing Strategies for Retailers

 If you haven’t employed personalization in your strategies and automation, the time is now.
 Nearly 90% of retail marketers are using personalization for their business, and those who use advanced personalization strategies see up to a $20 return on every $1 they invest.

-It is easier to implement this than you think, thanks to a variety of apps available on most ecommerce platforms.
+It’s easier to implement this than you think, thanks to a variety of apps available on most ecommerce platforms.
 Here are some ways to personalize the shopping experience for your customer:

-- Offer personalized guides in the form of on-site assistance to your visitors (quizzes, size and style guides)
+- Offer personalized guides in the form of on-site assistance to your visitors (quizzes, size, and style guides)

 - Display recently viewed items